History Course Subject Degree GuideSee All Subject Degree Guides

 Many degree courses offer a range of modules for students to choose and study, enabling candidates to tailor their degree to suit a particular area of interest, or to aid employment.
 The first year will most likely entail individuals studying broad areas of history to gain an overview and insight into the subject, and these core modules will put in place the foundations of the course.

-History degrees tend to last three years, and although there are many other courses that you can take a sandwich year (where students spend a year working in the industry or through a placement) history as a subject, holds fewer opportunities to do this.
+History degrees tend to last three years, and although there are many other courses that you can take with a sandwich year (Where students spend a year working in the industry or through a placement) history as a subject, holds fewer opportunities to do this.
 However, if students study history alongside another subject, such as a foreign language, may have the option to spend a year abroad, although this depends on the course and university, which is why students should research and visit university open days to see what’s they have to offer!

 Studying in this area features the ability to interpret information, understanding its impact and memorising facts, figures and information about events.
 Students should expect to attend lectures and seminars as well as taking part in discussions with peers and staff members.
 Candidate’s analytical skills will be assessed through the submission of coursework and written essays, and during the final year, will include a dissertation – (Learn more – University terms glossary).